yuanshunning/pickit-docs/docs/quick-start/your-first-detection.rst

 Now that all connections are tested we can start our first detection.
 For this we'll use a soda can.
-Note that this is the final step of this quick start guide that you can still complete without having a robot.
+Note that this is the final step of this quick start guide that can be completed without having a robot.
 Follow the steps below to do your first detection with Pick-it:

 -  Make sure that the Pick-it camera is mounted 700mm above a flat work